mridul037/mridul037/README.md

 **Quote of the hour:**

-Programming increases goes as a power of program size.
+I can build a reliable system with thousands of bugs, if you let me choose my bugs carefully.

-~ Fred Brooks
+~ David Parnas
 <pre>

 </pre>